111morris/final_dtb_plp/README.md

 1. **Create the database and tables**

-   Run the `clinic_booking_system.sql` file (provided) in your MySQL environment to create the database schema:
+   Run the `main.sql` file (provided) in your MySQL environment to create the database schema:

    ```bash
    mysql -u your_username -p < clinic_booking_system.sql